-The film is about 60% complete.
+We’re shooting the film in the Bay Area and it is currently about 60% complete.
 When done, expect visuals of balloon men, crazed composers, horny history teachers, poets trapped in experimental film clichés, talking donuts, medieval knights, the Hawaiian Wizard of Oz, and OTHER THINGS.
 We even scored an exclusive appearance by Wolfgang Amadeus Mozart, back with his new song in 222 years, “Take Your Head And Shove It To The Ground.”
+See my previous work HERE!

 In the tradition of indulgent 70s/80s concept albums, I’m pleased to announce my new rock opera, “Roger (Or Journey to Mars from the Styx of Kansas in an REO Speedwagon Starship)”.